Green-Phys/green-phys.github.io/content/docs/Tutorials/Tutorial_DIIS.md

 ```
 These commands will create `Bi_basis_nwchem`, `V_basis_nwchem`, and `O_basis_nwchem` file with the basis sets in NWChem format.

-Then we will need crystal cell geometry `a.dat` and atom positions `atoms.dat`:
+Then we will need the crystal cell geometry `a.dat` and the atom positions `atoms.dat`:

 `a.dat`:
 ```